Write the things you want to remember

 (*That category is the best thing on my blog, by the way.
 Much better than, say, this post, which – SPOILER ALERT – starts off OK, but then takes a dark detour through cancer wards and mysterious injuries.
-Honestly, I’d just go and read the Random Acts of Stupidity instead, if I were you: there are pirates and everything!)
+Honestly, I’d just go and read The Awkward Files instead, if I were you: there are pirates and everything!)

 (Yes, I know the baby probably won’t even care about all of my stupid stories, especially the ones about bathrooms.
 But at least I’ll have tried…)

 So, in a bid to help things along, I’m re-starting my weekly diary entries.
 Or I’m going to try to, anyway.
 I used to post these every Saturday, but then I got pregnant and had to hide it from you all for weeks, THEN the pregnancy diary sort of took over, and now it’s basically like I have no life other than worrying about whether I can feel the baby move yet, or if it’s just a bad attack of gas.
 Probably because I DON’T really have a life other than … you get the picture.